telvarost/UniTweaksTelsAddons-StationAPI/README.md

   * Calculated at player's eye level
 * Add biome to debug screen
 * Ability to disable different particle types
+* Ability to use modern stack sizes for signs, wooden doors, and iron doors

 ### Legacy Features
 All legacy features are default false unless otherwise specified.